 GOCAPS was created to connect students to careers.
 The best way to make this happen is to expose our students to a vast array of businesses in our region.
 We know you are seeking the best talent for future employees and we strive to create a pipeline for this to happen.
 Whether students enter the workforce immediately after high school, go on to seek certification or pursue a four year degree (or beyond), we want to bridge the gap between high school student skills and the skills you need for your workforce.

-We have two strands of study that our students explore: Medicine and Health Care, and Engineering and Manufacturing.
+We have two strands of study that our students explore: Medicine and Health Care, Business and Entrepreneur and Engineering and Manufacturing.
 We expose them to the numerous career possibilities in these broad areas to make them aware of opportunities they didn’t know existed in their own back yard.
 This is only successful with guidance from our business partners.
 Many provide curriculum input, facility tours, expert guest speakers, job showing experiences and real-world client problems for our students to solve.